dotX-Automation/dua_node_cpp/README.md

 This library provides the new `dua_node::NodeBase` base ROS 2 node class that implements the following features.

 - [x] Automatic initialization of an embedded `PManager` object to manage node parameters from the [`params_manager_cpp`](https://github.com/dotX-Automation/params_manager_cpp/blob/master/README.md) library.
-This way, one only needs to define and call `init_parameters` in the node class constructor to automatically declare and set up the parameters.
+This way, one only needs to define `init_parameters` in the node class to automatically declare and set up the parameters.

 ## Usage